RREE/adequate/README.md

 # Adequate

-MQTT broker and CLI clients built upon Dmitry Kazakov's MQTT support in his Simple Components
+Utility tools for MQTT built upon Dmitry Kazakov's MQTT support in his Simple Components

+1. command line clients for publishing messages (aq_pub) and subscribing to topics (aq_sub).
+2. MQTT broker (aq_broker), not yet available
+3. MQTT to RRD transfer daemon.
+Subscribes to configured topics and writes the received data to a round robin database.

 See the documentation in the [Wiki](https://github.com/RREE/adequate/wiki)